The Oregon Coast Project searches for sunken subs off Oregon’s shore.

 “It’s the excitement of being involved with something like this that’s historical and unknown,” says Reese.
 “It’s for the purpose of history, for knowing what happened.
 We’re not out to salvage the wreck.
 After meeting Robert Wood in 2011 and listening to him for three to four hours, I realized this guy is serious, and his story is right on.”

 According to 1943 reports, both subs were sunk.
 If one is located, what of the other?
 “If we confirm this wreck,” says Reese, “we will be looking for the next.”
-For Robert Wood, who will turn 97 this year on Christmas Day, it will be the culmination of a 72-year wait. ■
+For Robert Wood, it will be the culmination of a 72-year wait. ■